Free Firdaria Calculator

 Firdaria Sub-Period Decoder

-Pick a major period ruler and a sub-period ruler to see how the combination reads.
+Pick a planetary major period ruler and sub-period ruler to see how the combination reads.
+Node periods are read as standalone chapters in this method.

 What you get